 Atlanta’s Affordability Crisis

 It’s no secret that Atlanta is on the rise.
-The Hollywood of the South and the world’s number one filming location, Atlanta is home to premier universities, 16 Fortune 500s and booming tech, medical and financial sectors.
+The Hollywood of the South and the world’s number one filming location, Atlanta is home to premier universities, some of the best high schools in Georgia, 16 Fortune 500s and booming tech, medical and financial sectors.

 Thanks to the world’s busiest airport, Atlanta has always been a business and mobility capital, but there’s something new in the air.
 Atlanta is increasingly becoming a destination city and an arts and cultural capital — drawing world-class restaurants, artists and attractions.
 With the help of millennials, the city is reclaiming its urban sea legs.
 The BeltLine has changed the face of Atlanta forever — increasing walkability, but driving up real estate prices along the way.